 At this point in time, or at any point in time when a patient is struggling, it’s essential they reach out for help and guidance.
 Only when the surgical center or a therapist or other helping professional knows about the struggles can they intervene to help that person get back on track.

 So, if you ever find yourself struggling reach out to your surgical center so they can guide you to new tools or resources to help you in your post-op lifestyle changes for the long-term.

 Use these strategies in your post-op process to lead you to success and to avoid regain.
 Start small and work this system step by step and you will be sure to see results.

-If you need additional help regarding post-op lifestyle change, please visit us at www.bariatricmindset.com where we have a blog, self-study courses and group coaching programs to help people overcome emotional eating, obtain new healthy life skills (time management, overcoming procrastination, meal planning, and boundary setting) in order to keep the weight off long-term.
+If you need additional help regarding post-op lifestyle change, please visit us at Georgia Surgicare, we offer informational blogs, self-study courses and group coaching programs to help people overcome emotional eating, obtain new healthy life skills (time management, overcoming procrastination, meal planning, and boundary setting) in order to keep the weight off long-term.

 ABOUT THE AUTHOR:

 Kristin Lloyd, MS, LPC/LMHC has been creating outstanding results for individuals, couples, and organizations for over 10 years as a highly-accomplished psychotherapist, transformational coach, Reiki master, energy psychology practitioner, college educator, and consultant.
 Through her invigorating and transformative facilitation skills, Kristin has been guiding individuals, couples, and executives to achieve dramatic breakthroughs in mindset and motivation, self-confidence, productivity, commitment, interpersonal communication, conflict resolution, stress reduction, and aligning with their soul’s purpose as well as reinventing one’s future for success.